babeloff/boot-antlr4/README.md

     (require '[babeloff.antlr4 :as antlr :refer [antlr4]])

-Other future tasks include: `antlr4-interpret`.
+For usage please study the [demo project](demo/README.md) which shows how to extend the Antlr4 grammar itself to allow a literate programming style.

-You can get a live-coding behavior with a build.boot like the following:
+You can get started with live-coding with a build.boot like the following:

     (deftask build
       [s show bool "show the arguments"]